Misfit911/King-County-House-Pricing-Model/README.md

 2. The data in the dataset is from 2014 and 2015.
 Therefore, it may not be able to account for changes in the housing market since then.
 As a result, the model may not accurately predict the value of a house in 2024.

 3. While the model can identify relationships between variables, it cannot prove causality.
 Therefore, it's important to be cautious about making causal claims based solely on the results of this model.

+>Overall, the analysis provides valuable insights for homeowners, real estate professionals, and potential buyers interested in the King County housing market.
+By understanding the key factors affecting house prices and acknowledging the limitations of the analysis, stakeholders can make informed decisions regarding pricing strategies, property enhancements, and investment opportunities.
+Further research and analysis may be warranted to explore additional factors or refine existing models for better predictive accuracy and actionable insights.